-The percentage of photocatalytic degradation was computed using equation (1).
-A graphical representation of the per cent degradation is presented in Fig. 7.
-As the sulphur (S) content in the Cu ratio decreases, the decomposition rate attains a value of 93.9%.
-Conversely, the decomposition rate exhibits an increase in tandem with elevated S content within the Cu.
-Remarkably, the fourth sample, harbouring a substantial proportion of S nanoparticles in Cu, achieves an impressive 96.3% dye removal from the water in a mere 190 minutes.
+As the sulphur (S) content in the Cu ratio decreases, the decomposition rate reaches a value of 93.9%.
+Conversely, the decomposition rate increases in tandem with the elevated S content within the Cu.
+Remarkably, the fourth sample, which harbours a substantial proportion of S nanoparticles in Cu, achieves an impressive 96.3% dye removal from the water in just 190 minutes.
 For comprehensive information on the calculated rate constants and degradation rate values, kindly refer to Table 2.